Binance Market Update (2022-08-20)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include STG, WING, and TRIBE, up by 68%, 32%, and 24%, respectively.
+Market outperformers include NKN, WING, and STG, up by 36%, 21%, and 18%, respectively.

 Top stories of the day: